MileHacker Logo

 • Boat Tours: Boat tours are a popular way to explore the Grand Canal and Taihu Lake.
 These are mainly for sightseeing and leisure.

-• Grand Canal Tours: Enjoy traditional boat rides along the ancient sections of the Grand Canal for a historical perspective.
+• Grand Canal Tours: Enjoy traditional boat rides along the ancient sections of the Grand Canal for an ancient perspective.

 • Taihu Lake Cruises: Cruises depart from Yuantouzhu Scenic Area, with scenic views of the lake's vast expanse.

-• Different Perspectives: These options offer unique viewpoints of Wuxi's natural and historical beauty.
+• Different Perspectives: These choices offer unique viewpoints of Wuxi's natural and historical beauty.

 Cable Cars & Shuttles